alice-i-cecile/rust-variadics-background/src/features.md

   - the type of each argument in the variadic list of function arguments can differ
   - requires variadic generics, as we must store the list of types
   - completely useless without variadic generic trait bounds: we can't even use methods from `Any` due to its trait bounds
+- C: **Flexible variadic function argument position**
+  - `fn compound_homogenous_variadic_function(strings: ..String, ints: ..i32, flag: bool)`
+    - at compile time, we must be able to show that adjacent variadic function arguments are distinct
+  - `fn compound_generic_variadic_function<A, B>(a: ..A, b: ..B)`
+    - `A` can never be the same type as `B`
+  - `fn compound_heterogenous_variadic_function<?S: Sized, ?U: !Sized>(flag: bool, sized_args: ?T, unsized_args: ?U)`
+    - each provided argument must fit exactly one of the adjacent variadic generic types
+    - requires flexible variadic generic argument positions
+  - variadic function arguments can live in any position, improving ergonomics and expressivity
+  - enables the use of more than one variadic function argument per function

 ## Variadic generics